 Palliative care - core business in aged care

-Palliative Care Australia’s (PCA) new Palli8 plan proposes eight key recommendations to improve palliative care in aged care, with calls for much needed funding to fully implement the National Palliative Care Strategy 2018, together with palliative care training for every health and aged care worker.
+PCA’s original Palli8 plan launched last year proposed eight key recommendations to improve palliative care in aged care, with calls for much-needed funding to fully implement the National Palliative Care Strategy 2018, together with palliative care training for every health and aged care worker.

-PCA’s eight-point plan for palliative care in aged care highlights these issues and provides constructive solutions.
-By discussing and communicating these eight recommendations, PCA hopes to better support the aged care industry to deliver palliative care.
-Download PCA’s Ensuring Palliative Care is core business for Aged Care here (PDF).
+PCA’s eight-point plan for palliative care in aged care – now endorsed by the Commission - highlighted these issues and provided constructive solutions.
+By continuing to discuss and communicate these eight recommendations, PCA aims to better support the aged care industry to deliver palliative care.

-The Palli8 plan will be formally launched today at an online Parliamentary Friends of Palliative Care event.
-This live webcast, Exploring the critical role of Palliative Care in Aged Care: COVID 19 and beyond, will explore the critical role of Palliative Care in Aged Care and brings together experts representing consumers, the aged-care industry, academia and palliative care.
+The Palli8 plan was formally launched in September at an online Parliamentary Friends of Palliative Care event.
+This webcast, Exploring the critical role of Palliative Care in Aged Care: COVID 19 and beyond, examined the critical role of Palliative Care in Aged Care and brought together experts representing consumers, the aged-care industry, academia and palliative care.

-Hosted by ABC Radio National presenter of the Health Report and Coronacast, Dr Norman Swan, the event will also feature:
+Hosted by ABC Radio National presenter of the Health Report and Coronacast, Dr Norman Swan, the event also featured: